1. UPDATE PAGES YOU ALREADY HAVE

-Maybe there’s some pages you haven’t thought of.
+Maybe there are some pages you haven’t thought of.
 An example is this “Photo Policy” page on a website we manage for the Winkler Gallery & Art Education Center.
 This page didn’t exist until a few months ago and now it’s the 3rd most visited page on the website.

 Once you make updates to a page—especially if they’re significant changes—make sure to share!
 These are great opportunities to share updates to your social media and email list.